dling/graph-engine/README.md

-## Graph Engine
+## Graph Engine PoC

-** Note **

-Placeholder in preparation for open source this lib for persist and query of relation data stored for graph queries.

-Persistence in Elasticsearch for main domain objects and Redis for relational data.
+Work in progress (WIP) on a graph query lookup PoC where relationship data is stored in Redis, enabling graph like lookups with high performance.